bxartur/Maze-game/README.md

 # Maze game
-Project of maze game, where player navigates from starting position to exit, through ramdomly generated maze filled with guards and enemies.
+Project of maze game, where player navigates from starting position to exit, through ramdomly generated maze, filled with guards and enemies.

 ## Content
 1. Function that generates random maze as matrix (list of lists)